Mikhail Gutseriev: Personal life

 Gutseriev is married and has two sons (Chingiz, Said) and a daughter (Sofya).
 His elder son Chingiz died from a brain hemorrhage after crashing his Ferrari in 2007.
 Gutseriev's other son, Said, is a businessperson.
 In 2016, Said held a wedding that reportedly cost $1 billion.

 The younger brother of Mikhail, Sait-Salam (born 1959) is a businessman.
 Mikhail transferred his Rossneft stake to Sait-Salam when he was placed under sanctions.

 Gutseriev is involved in poetry writing and song writing.

 In 2020 during the pandemic Gutseriev offered Moscow authorities the use of his hotels to fight the coronavirus.

+In 2022, a joint investigation by the Belarusian Investigative Center, Transparency International and The Guardian found several properties in London owned by Said Gutseriev, Mikhail's son.
+Previously, the property owned by Said was mentioned in the Pandora Papers.
+Representatives of the family told reporters that Said has no business ties with his father and that Mikhail has nothing to do with these assets, while at the same time, a significant part of these properties were purchased when Said was still studying and not involved in business.